 Even if you tap to set focus on your subject, you can still end up with a blurred photo if you move your iPhone (even slightly) while pressing the shutter button.
 This movement is called “camera shake” and it will result in a completely blurred image.

-Camera shake is more common in low light situations and at night because the iPhone has to use a slower shutter speed to let enough light in for a decent exposure.
+Why?
+Because the iPhone has to use a slower shutter speed to let enough light in for a decent exposure.
 If the camera moves at all during this longer exposure time, it will result in a blurred image.

 There are several things you can do to prevent camera shake.
 The obvious way is to keep the iPhone as still as possible while you take the shot.
 There are a number of techniques that you can use to keep your iPhone’s movement to a minimum.